crs4/life_monitor/index.md

 LifeMonitor is a **testing and monitoring service** for scientific workflows.

-The "collapse" over time of the software and services on which computational workflows depend for correct operation is destructive to their reusability, and to the reproducibility of work for which they were used; in this case, "collapse" can be a change in API that is not backwards compatible, a regression in a tool whose version was not pinned, a change in URL of an external resource, etc.

-LifeMonitor aims to facilitate the creation, sharing, periodic execution and monitoring of workflow tests, ensuring that software collapse is detected and communicated to the authors, in the hope it will be solved thus extending the useful life of the workflows.
+The "collapse" over time of the software and services on which computational workflows depend is destructive to their reusability, and to the reproducibility of work for which they were used; in this case, "collapse" can be a change in API that is not backwards compatible, a regression in a tool whose version was not pinned, a change in URL of an external resource, etc. LifeMonitor aims to facilitate the creation, execution and monitoring of workflow tests, ensuring that problems are detected early and communicated to the authors to be fixed, thus extending the useful life of the workflows.

 The project's main goals are to: